Interstate 60: Reception

+Box office

+Following a limited release in US, R-rated Interstate 60 grossed $8,449 at the domestic box office against a $7m budget.

+Critical response

-Robert Koehler, writing in Variety, criticized the film's "juvenile obviousness" and says the themes do not feel genuine.
+Robert Koehler, writing in Variety, criticized the film's "juvenile obviousness" and says that the themes do not feel genuine.

 Review aggregation website Rotten Tomatoes lists 4 reviews, and reports 3 positive and 1 negative review.